mailgun/documentation/source/faqs.rst

 Can I get multiple Domains and IP Addresses?
 **************************************************************************************************************

 By default we give you one shared IP address.
-If you would like a dedicated IP address, simply click on the "Upgrade" link in the My Account tab of the control panel.
-If you want multiple IPs, you can `contact our Support Team <https://mailgun.com/app/support>`_.
+If you would like a dedicated IP address, simply click on the "Add Dedicated IP" button in the **IP Management** section of the Control Panel.
+You will need to add a credit card to your account first, though, if you have not already done so.
+If you want multiple IPs, you can `contact our Support Team <https://app.mailgun.com/app/support>`_.

-You can create multiple domains in the control panel or through the Domains API (limit of 5 for free accounts and 1,000 for paid accounts).
+You can create multiple domains in the Control Panel or through the :ref:`Domains API <api-domains>`(limit of 5 for free accounts and 1,000 for paid accounts).

 Do I need a dedicated IP address?
 **************************************************************************************************************